willend/McCode/doc/README.md

 Via the `mcrun --edit-user-config` hook you may configure which BROWSER is used by e.g. mcdoc.
 (A reasonable default has been provided for your platform.)

-The list of available McStas Tools is
+The list of available McStas Tools is:

-   mcstas        Main instrument compiler mcrun         Instrument maker and execution utility mcgui         Graphical User Interface instrument builder mcdoc         Component library documentation generator/viewer mcplot        Simulation result viewer mcdisplay     Instrument geometry viewer mcresplot     Instrument resolution function viewer mcstas2vitess McStas to Vitess component translation utility When used with the -h flag, all tools display a specific help.
+* `mcstas` - Main instrument compiler
+* `mcrun` - Instrument maker and execution utility
+* `mcgui` - Graphical User Interface instrument builder
+* `mcdoc` - Component library documentation generator/viewer
+* `mcplot` - Simulation result viewer
+* `mcdisplay` - Instrument geometry viewer
+* `mcresplot` - Instrument resolution function viewer

+When used with the `-h` flag, all tools display a specific help.

+Please also consult our (wiki)[https://github.com/mccode-dev/McCode/wiki]